tgmattso/scipy_proceedings/papers/pillai_anderson_mattson/ramba.rst

 Hardware is parallel.
 Most programmers, however, write serial code.
 We can train programmers to write parallel code.
 It would be easier, though, if systems extracted parallelism from code on behalf of programmers.
 Automatic parallelism in general is unlikely to work any time soon.
-However, when the elements of an algorithm are ?naturally concurrent?, that concurrency can be exploited to generate parallel executions.
+However, when the elements of an algorithm are "naturally concurrent", that concurrency can be exploited to generate parallel executions.
 The classic example of natural concurrency is array-based operations given that they are fundamentally data-parallel.

 Programmers comfortable with explicit parallelism are well supported by existing tools such as mpi4py, Ray, PyOMP or Dask.
-The overwhelming majority of programmers, however, are focused on their scientific domains and do not have the time (or interest) to master parallel programming.
+The overwhelming majority of programmers, however, are focused on their problem domains and do not have the time (or interest) to master parallel programming.
 These are the people for whom Ramba was created.
-In this presentation, we discuss our system to extract parallelism from programs expressed in terms of NumPy arrays.
+In this paper, we discuss our system to extract parallelism from programs expressed in terms of NumPy arrays.
 In contrast to other distributed array systems with similar goals (e.g., Dask Array, Nums), we deliver significantly higher performance by leveraging the Numba JIT compiler.
 We often